Where is the Martinborough Fair held

-No one leaves before the roads are opened.
+No one leaves before the roads are opened at 4pm.
 This is a safety issue.

 Everyone is in a hurry to catch the next ferry or get ahead of the traffic.
 Please! be kind, be thoughtful and considerate.
 You are not the only one wanting to get packed up and get home or to your next appointment/gig/fair.

 The map below has links that will allow you to view the detailed stall layout maps of each of the sectors

 Note that North is at the bottom left corner of the map

 Our fair has between 450 and 520 stalls laid out around the town in sectors that have each been allocated 2-letter identifiers.
 (OX, CA, QE etc)

 The stall sites are either 6 metres x 3 metres, or 3 metres by 3 metres where possible.

 The maps are not cartographically correct - they are a near approximation of the layout and sizes cannot be accurately inferred from them.

 - CA = Cambridge Street